meronmkifle/free-cv-builder/README.md

 ## Feedback Welcome

 Got ideas for features or found a bug?
-Open an issue or submit a pull request — I’d love to make this better with your input.
+Open an issue or submit a pull request,  I’d love to make this better with your input.

 ---